PhD, Library and Information Studies, Berkeley

-Jerome McDonough has been on the faculty of the School of Information Sciences since 2005.
+Jerome McDonough has been on the faculty of the School since 2005.
 His research focuses on sociotechnical aspects of digital libraries, with a particular focus on issues of metadata and description as well as digital preservation of complex media and software.
 Prior to joining the faculty at the iSchool, McDonough served as the head of the Digital Library Development Team for New York University.
 He has also been an active participant in metadata standards activities for digital libraries, having served as chair of the METS Editorial Board, as well as serving on the NISO Standards Development Committee and on the ODRL International Advisory Board.

 McDonough completed his doctoral studies the U.C.
 Berkeley School of Library & Information Studies in 2000.
 His dissertation, "Under Construction: The Application of a Feminist Sociology to Information Systems Design," investigated the construction of identity in graphical, computed-mediated communication systems and the influence that CMC system designers may yield on their users' presentation of self.

 The past decade has seen tremendous progress in the field of preservation, particularly with respect to preservation of digital materials.
 To date, however, there has been only minimal research activity within North America on the preservation of intangible cultural heritage—such as language, cuisine, performing arts, and traditional craftsmanship—and its relationship to the preservation of material expressions of culture.

 Completed Research Projects

 McDonough, Jerome & Stephen Downie.
 “Selecting and Applying Standards for Building Data Collections.”
 DCWS Data Curation Workshop, Feb.
 26, 2015, Hong Kong.